 All staff should identify and declare material interests at the earliest opportunity (and in any event within 28 days).
-If staff are in any doubt as to whether an interest is material then they should declare it, so that it can be considered.
+If staff are in any doubt as to whether an interest is material then this should be declared.
 Declarations should be made:

-- On appointment with the organisation - · When staff move to a new role or their responsibilities change significantly; - At the beginning of a new project/piece of work; and - As soon as circumstances change and new interests arise (for instance, in a meeting when interests staff hold are relevant to the matters in discussion).
+- On appointment with the organisation - When staff move to a new role or their responsibilities change significantly; - At the beginning of a new project/piece of work; and - As soon as circumstances change and new interests arise (for instance, in a meeting when interests staff hold are relevant to the matters in discussion).